ciscoheat/superforms-web/src/routes/migration/+page.md

 const form = await superValidate(schema, { errors: true });
 ```

-The [changelog](https://github.com/ciscoheat/sveltekit-superforms/blob/main/CHANGELOG.md) has a full list of changes.
+The [changelog](https://github.com/ciscoheat/sveltekit-superforms/blob/main/CHANGELOG.md) has a full list of changes for 1.0, and as usual, let me know on Github or Discord if something is unclear or not working.